vbokeh/scraper-for-public-bybit-com/README.md

 python3 public_bybit_scrapper.py
 ```

-Logs will output to a specific log file and to your terminal.
+* Logs will output to a specific log file and to your terminal.
 The process is currently time consuming, so please be patient.
 Ideas to improve the script are welcome.

+* Rerunning the script should only pull new data (that isn't already locally present in the result folder).